 - If the UE supports HO to EPS, the EPS supports voice, and the NG RAN is able to trigger handover to EPS at QoS flow establishment for voice.

 The serving PLMN provides this indication based e.g. on local policy, HPLMN and how extended NG-RAN coverage is.
 The AMF in serving PLMN shall indicate that IMS voice over PS is not supported if serving PLMN does not have an IMS roaming agreement with HPLMN.
-This indication is per Registration Area list.
+This indication is per Registration Area.